SantiagoRivera92/TimeWizard/README.md

 This will create the banlist for whatever date you put in the arguments and add the name to the filename.
 The filename in this case will be 2005-07-27 (Goat).lflist.conf

+## Shoutouts

-### Special thanks to [Larikk](https://github.com/Larikk) for telling me over 15 errors I had in my banlists.
-Absolute GOAT.
+[Larikk](https://github.com/Larikk) for fixing a lot of my banlists.
+[HunterKing](https://github.com/HunterKing) for fixing a couple of bugs regarding how I was using dates.